disha-satpute/MySQL/sql_basic.md

 ```
 <hr/>

-## Structure Query Language
+## Structure Query Language (SQL)

 It’s a standardized language used for managing and manipulating relational databases.
 SQL allows users to perform a variety of tasks, such as querying data, updating records, deleting data, and creating or modifying database structures.<br>

 **MySQL** : MySQL is an open-source relational database management system (RDBMS) that uses SQL as its primary language for managing databases.<br>

-DDL, DML, and DCL are subsets of SQL (Structured Query Language) used to interact with and manage relational databases.
+DDL, DML, and DCL are subsets of Structured Query Language used to interact with and manage relational databases.
 Each subset serves a distinct purpose in database management:

 o	DDL: Defines and manages database schema and structure.<br>
 o	DML: Manages and manipulates data within the database tables.<br>